AndreiD/GoDesktopBootstrap/README.md

 #### this is a desktop app, running in KUbuntu 19... but it can also run in Mac & Windows just as good

-## create desktop apps with Golang
+## create desktop apps with Golang!

 Technology included: